How to optimize your Private Email mailbox storage

 4. Avoid storing a lot of emails in one folder

-5. Deleting unused folders
+5. Delete unused folders

-7. Optimize your mailbox with Outlook
+6. Optimize your mailbox with Outlook

 If you are using Private Email with an Outlook email client and you added a large email account to Outlook, you may experience application pauses.
 The larger the data file, the more application pauses you may experience.
 You can use this guide for help with optimizing your storage.

 While it’s true that our anti-spam system filters emails and blocks malicious ones, you may still receive emails that you don’t want, but they are not spam.
 In this scenario, we recommend reviewing the emails and unsubscribing from newsletters or marketing campaigns that may clutter your inbox.
 If there’s no possibility to unsubscribe from certain emails, you can always block unwanted senders or emails in the Jellyfish interface.
-Feel free to use this guide for this.
+Feel free to use this guide for help.

-9. Add or distribute your Private Email storage
+8. Add or distribute your mailbox storage

 If you do not wish to decrease Email Storage for the existing mailboxes, but still need more space, you can order an additional mailbox and use its email space.
+Alternatively, you can upgrade your plan (if possible) to a higher one to get more storage.
+You can use this guide for help with this.

 NOTE: It is possible to check how much storage each mailbox is using in your Namecheap account on the page where you manage your Private Email subscription in the Mailboxes section: